By Mike Raia | Published July 24, 2019

 Some of our customers have come to us wondering how to better manage the thousands of combined tasks their departments handle each month.
 The sheer number of tasks requiring multiple follow-ups, emails and phone calls on their way to a successful resolution can be daunting.
-Fortunately, once teams automate their workflow processes with Integrify, they discover the beauty of the automated reminder.
+Fortunately, once teams automate their workflow processes, they discover the beauty of the automated reminder.

 There are several ways our customers use reminders to ensure that processes chug along as expected (or, sometimes, as mandated):